quizinc-nitd/quizink/content/post/signal.md

 With that we rest our case, and leave for you to decide if you are ready to jump ship.

-You can also check out Moxie Marlinspike’s blog [here](https//moxie.org/blog/) to read some fascinating blogs and gain insight into his philosophy regarding user privacy, data security and a lot more.
+You can also check out Moxie Marlinspike’s blog at https//moxie.org/blog/ to read some fascinating blogs and gain insight into his philosophy regarding user privacy, data security and a lot more.